grpc/proposal/A46-xds-nack-semantics-improvement.md

 that will be a broader project.
-Note that the CSDS service in the gRPC xDS client (see [gRFC A40](A40-csds-support.md)) can be used to get the current state of the resources in the client, which is likely to be more accurate than the view fromthe xDS server.
+Note that the CSDS service in the gRPC xDS client (see [gRFC A40](A40-csds-support.md)) can be used to get the current state of the resources in the client, which is likely to be more accurate than the view from the xDS server.

 We considered the following alternatives: